Causes and Symptoms of Cytokine Release Syndrome

 Certain viral and bacterial infections can also cause CRS by triggering an intense immune response.
 The body's attempt to fight off the infection can lead to an overproduction of cytokines, resulting in systemic inflammation.

-Symptoms of Cytokine Release Syndrome
+What are the Symptoms of Cytokine Release Syndrome?

 The symptoms of CRS can vary widely depending on the severity of the response.
 They range from mild flu-like symptoms to severe life-threatening conditions.